conlan-green/DailyIowan-TextAnalytics/README.md

 # Instructions/ Needed Files
 The necessary data to run the analysis is included in "ArticleText.csv" which will be uploaded with the final project.

+# Change History

+4/20/20 - uploaded the original webscrape file.
+Scraped and created list of HTML files